Pine Nut – Prosperity – Pioneer of Nuts & Seeds (Ace of Coins)

 In the United States, pine nuts are primarily harvested by Native Americans including the: Shoshone, Navajo, Hopi and Washoe tribes.
 Treaties in Nevada were negotiated that guarantees Native Americans’ right to harvest pine nuts.
 Pinus edulis, native to New Mexico and Colorado produces larger nuts that the Navajo people used as currency during the trading post era.
 There hard, outer shells were also used as beads for traditional regalia and jewelry.

 The Latin word for pinecone is pinea, in the 1680s the French word pineal literally meant, “like a pine cone.”
-The pineal gland was named because of its resemblance to a pinecone.
-The pineal gland is a light sensitive organ that regulates our sleep patterns by opening and closing.
+The pineal gland was named because of its resemblance to a pine nut.
+The pineal gland is a light sensitive organ that regulates our sleep patterns.
 All pine nuts are released from an open pinecone when it senses the time is right.

 Message: The pine nut reminds us that life is a precious commodity to be treasured and appreciated.
 This is a time of abundance when an unexpected gift may come our way and could appear in many forms.
 As we receive these gifts it is important that we honor where they came from and the sacrifices that were made along the way.
 Living in reciprocity with our natural world means honoring the gifts we receive by giving back or carrying it forward.
 By honoring our gifts of prosperity, we share in our abundance.